-- Local Network used for communication between devices
+- Local Network (used for communication between devices)

-- Outgoing Network (upload)
+- Outgoing Network (used to upload)

-However, you may run into the following limitations if you don’t take appropriate steps ahead of time:
+Be warned, though, as you may run into the following limitations if you don’t take appropriate steps ahead of time:

 - Problems syncing devices

-- Poor quality between devices
+- Poor connection quality between devices

 - Limited distance between devices